Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Introduction

-Diamond is an instructive case for Raman-guided fs fabrication.
-As sp3-bonded carbon, it is an electrical insulator with exceptional hardness, high thermal conductivity, a wide bandgap, and chemical robustness, enabling applications in high-power electronics, photonics, and radiation detection.
-Point defects such as nitrogen vacancy centers further extend functionality to quantum information and nanoscale sensing~\cite{Hanson2008,Aharonovich2016,Rondin_2014,maletinsky2012robust}.
-The broader carbon design space—sp2-bonded forms (graphite, graphene, carbon nanotubes) with delocalized $\pi$ electrons for high electrical/thermal conductivity~\cite{Novoselov2004,Avouris2007}, allotropic variants such as hexagonal diamond (lonsdaleite)~\cite{Hanneman1967}, and mixed-phase nanocomposites such as 'diaphite'~\cite{Salter2024,Nemeth2020,Nemeth2020NM}—underscores the value of a phase-resolved optical readout.
-Although diamond is transparent at 520~nm (2.38~eV) due to its 5.47~eV bandgap, which prevents linear photon absorption from the writing laser, the fabrication process instead relies on nonlinear absorption involving multi-phonon ionization (MPI) and Zener breakdown, initiating a confined sp3 to sp2 phase transition~\cite{Jeschke1999microscopic,Ashikkalieva2016,Kononenko2016}, forming local graphitized regions with device-relevant geometries.
+Given its ability to differentiate the spectral signatures of sp3 versus sp2 bonding, crystallinity, and local strain environment, Raman spectroscopy is ideal for non-invasive, in-situ, spatially resolved characterization of carbon systems~\cite{khomich2022raman,Sotillo2018}.
+In carbon systems, Raman signatures provide direct markers of bonding and structural order: graphitic sp2 domains give rise to the G band near $\sim1580~\mathrm{cm^{-1}}$, while disorder or finite crystallite size activates the D band at $\sim1350{-}1360~\mathrm{cm^{-1}}$~\cite{Tuinstra1970,Ferrari2000}.
+In contrast, single-crystal diamond exhibits a sharp first-order mode at $1332~\mathrm{cm^{-1}}$~\cite{Knight1989,Ferrari2004}.
+Throughout this work, we denote these features as the sp3 line ($1332~\mathrm{cm^{-1}}$), sp2 band ($\sim1580~\mathrm{cm^{-1}}$), and D band ($\sim1350{-}1360~\mathrm{cm^{-1}}$), providing a consistent basis for assessing carbon phase composition, crystallinity, and defect populations in laser-written structures.

-Here, we use Raman microspectroscopy to systematically assess fs-laser-written graphitic electrodes in diamond.
-Leveraging these vibrational modes, we perform direct mapping of surface graphitization through explicit band assignment and label-free spectral deconvolution, and we correlate the spectral signature of the electrodes, specifically the relative intensities of the sp2 band, sp3 line and sp2 to sp3 ratio, with measured electrical conductivity.
-In doing so, we demonstrate a practical pathway to in-line process monitoring and optimization for laser-written diamond electrodes.
+Here, we use Raman microspectroscopy to systematically assess fs-laser-written graphitic electrodes in diamond, and compare its performance with brightfield and photoluminescence imaging.
+Leveraging phase-specific vibrational modes of carbon, we perform direct mapping of surface graphitization through explicit band assignment and label-free spectral deconvolution, and correlate the spectral signatures to the device performance (i.e., electrical conductivity).
+Beyond offering detailed insights into graphitization monitoring in diamond, the methodology outlined here is broadly transferable: it can be applied to evaluate Raman spectroscopy as a performance probe in diverse device platforms, since none of its principles are inherently diamond-specific.